About

 • How to automatically detect systems with complex behaviour?

-• How to formally measure what a given system can or cannot compute?
+• How to assess what a given system can or cannot compute?

-I mainly focused on studying cellular automata and derived new results about their dynamics and computational capacity using tools form statistical physics and universal algebra.
+I mainly focused on studying cellular automata and derived new results about their dynamics and computational capacity using tools form statistical physics, universal algebra, and theoretical computer science.

 Publications

-We introduce a novel complexity metric which measures the asymptotic growth of the average computation time in cellular automata (CA).
-We use it to classify CA dynamics and to automatically search for CA with complex behavior.
+We introduce a novel complexity metric which measures the asymptotic growth of the average computation time in discrete dynamical systems.
+We use it to classify cellular automata, Turing machines, and random Boolean networks and to automatically search for systems with complex behavior.